Yatoo2/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://forum.athom.com/discussion/4514/app-heimdall-let-homey-watch-over-your-home/p1)

-## Changes for current version 1.0.0
+## Changes for current version 1.0.1
-* No functional changes, previous beta promoted to stable
+* No functional changes, previous beta promoted to stable (1.0.0)
+* Incremented version number to get a smoother upgrade (1.0.1)

 An extensive changelog and more detailed technical information available at the [Github app page](https://github.com/daneedk/com.uc.heimdall)